EPCCed/archer2-data-science/README.md

 #### ARCHER2

-Details of access to ARCHER2 will be provided on the day.
+Details of access to ARCHER2 will be provided prior to the course.